LordDarkula/chess_py/README.md

 ## Introduction

-Chess_py is an open source chess library written in Python.
-Made to create chess engines.
+Chess_py is an open source chess library written in Python designed to aid in the creation of chess engines.
 Handles the chess so you can focus on the engine.

 ## Installation